satellitemx/my-node-utils/README.md

 #### Windows

-Please consult the utility softwares that comes with your graphics card driver.
+Please consult the utility softwares that come with your graphics card driver.